andreypopp/webpack-package-loaders-plugin/README.md

       plugins: [new PackageLoadersPlugin()]
     }

-When packages can define local configuration for loaders in their `package.json`
+Packages can define local configuration for loaders in their `package.json`
 files:

     {